Free resources

 Tour Pack’s are a great way of making sure Schemes and programmers have all the information they need.

-This is a simple checklist to consider whether your work is suitable for rural touring, it’s a really simple way to get a feel for what you need to know.
+This is an 11 question quiz to consider whether your work is suitable for rural touring, it’s a really simple way to get a feel for what you need to know.

 This is a great introduction to Rural Touring, with guest speakers and some great discussions.
 You can see the video at the end of this page.